The Scenic

 need in its daily life in order to stay

-alive and reproduce, effects on populations and communities
+alive and reproduce, effects on populations and

 - Wildlife

-behaviour, using local
+behaviour,

-examples - why animals do what they do, senses of animals
+examples - why animals do what they do, senses of

 - Wildlife

-of the Scenic Rim - background habitat, mammals, birds, reptiles,
+of the Scenic Rim - background habitat,

-frogs, fish and invertebrates; local species, threatened species
+frogs, fish and invertebrates; local species,

 - Children's

-corner - puzzles, games, soft toys, arts/crafts and our 'rockaroo'
+corner - puzzles, games, toys,

 - Library